GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/RCC/RCC.md

 ### Driver-facing selector vocabulary and Codec translation

-`rcc_defines.h` defines every selector the Driver and Codec share as a plain value on a Core-owned scalar typedef — for example `RCC_SYS_CLK_HSI`, `RCC_PLL_MUL_9`, and `RCC_APB1_DIV_2` are all `uint8_t`-backed values (`rcc_system_clock_t`, `rcc_pll_mul_t`, `rcc_bus_prescaler_t`).
+`rcc_config.h` defines every configuration selector the Driver and Codec share as a plain value on an RCC-owned scalar typedef — for example `RCC_SYS_CLK_HSI`, `RCC_PLL_MUL_9`, and `RCC_APB1_DIV_2` are all `uint8_t`-backed values (`rcc_system_clock_t`, `rcc_pll_mul_t`, `rcc_bus_prescaler_t`).
 These selectors are small ordinal indices, not raw hardware field values; they